-The international community faces an era of alarming, prolonged and recurrent conflict, and unprecedented humanitarian needs.
+The international community faces an era of alarming, prolonged et recurrent conflict, and unprecedented humanitarian needs.
 The age of comprehensive peace agreements is over, yet the approach and design of peace processes continue to be linear and dominated by political processes.
 The inadequacy of a narrow focus on political peace is compounded by the extremely non-inclusive nature of most mediation processes.
 From Afghanistan, the Central African Republic (CAR), eastern Democratic Republic of the Congo, Somalia to Yemen, peace agreements are proving incapable of reducing violence or creating more stable political orders.
 The situation calls for a fundamental rethink of the way peace processes are conceived and structured.

 It is argued that since the end of the cold war, international approaches to conflict resolution and peacebuilding have failed to adequately meet the demands of the rapidly evolving nature of conflict.
 Initial discussions for the Principles for Peace (P4P) initiative have highlighted that many of the shortcomings in current approaches relate to viewing peace primarily as a political process.

 Peace processes tend to focus on stopping violence and getting the parties to the negotiating table to agree on the terms of peace.
 Negotiations aiming to end violence are of course extremely important, but the heavy focus on mediation and achieving the short-term objective of political peace has often come at the expense of achieving social peace—a situation where a society can manage its conflicts in non-violent ways, and where its political, social and economic institutions are conducive to trust between different groups.